PhilipQuirke/SkyCombGroundLibrary/README.md

 ﻿# SkyComb Ground Library

 A .NET library for processing geographical elevation data from GeoTIFF files, specifically designed for drone flight planning and geospatial analysis.

+You can obtain NZ GeoTIFF files covering large areas from the government LINZ department for free.
+Stored the GeoTiffs in folder(s).
+Add folders over time as you explore new physical locations.

+The service allows you to define a small area (e.g. the area under a drone flight ) and persist the GeoTIFF information (both DEM and DSM) for that area in a spreadsheet (i.e. an xls) called a DataStore.

 ## Features

 - 🗺️ **Load and process DEM** (Digital Elevation Model) data for ground elevation
 - 🌳 **Load and process DSM** (Digital Surface Model) data for surface elevation including vegetation and structures
 - 📍 **Point elevation queries** - Get elevation data for specific geographical coordinates
-- 🚁 **Flight path analysis** - Calculate elevation profiles along drone flight paths
 - 🌍 **Coordinate system support** - Handles conversion between global (WGS84) and local coordinate systems
 - 📊 **Export capabilities** - Save elevation data to spreadsheets for further analysis
 - ⚡ **High precision** - Works with 1m grid resolution and ±0.2m accuracy (for LIDAR data)